 Just like with humans, when we feed our cats processed foods like kibble and canned cat foods, we aren’t always providing the most nutritious meals we can.
 Even the best cat foods sometimes aren’t going to be as healthy as feeding your cat natural foods like chicken or fish from the grocery store or butcher.

 There are lots of cat food recipes online to help you make your own cat food.
 Cat food is inexpensive, and easy to make.
 Try it!

 Exercise is good for pets and can help just about any cat live longer.
 The more exercise, the better.

 Exercise can help fight off weight gain and obesity, conditions which can severely harm your cat’s health.
 Later in life, extra weight can make arthritis worse and put stress on bones and joints.
 So exercising now won’t just make your cat healthier, it will also improve their quality of life later.

 Play with your cat often.
-Get your cat a playmate–whatever will help your cat to stay active.
+Get your cat a playmate or whatever will help them stay active.
 The more active your cat is, the longer they may live.

 3. Give Them Mental Enrichment